 The vision of NAVER LABS Europe is a world of Ambient Intelligence (AmI) where people intuitively interact with ubiquitous, helpful, personalized services they trust.

 NAVER LABS Europe is part of NAVER LABS, an ambient intelligence technology company creating services that deeply understand users and their contexts.

-The primary areas of research at NAVER LABS Europe are computer vision, natural language processing and machine learning.
+The primary areas of research at NAVER LABS Europe are computer vision, natural language processing and machine learning and optimization.
 The technical expertise of the centre is enriched with the knowledge gathered from its ethnographers who develop a deep understanding of how people interact with technology to combine both human and machine elements.
 The work and the people at the centre are regularly recognized and awarded in international competitions and forums.
 Alongside its research and development the centre runs a global partner program where we take part in European Union and national R&D projects.
 NAVER LABS Europe is in Grenoble, France.